-Shot in the arm resoundingly rewarded by best Mahurangi Regatta yet
+Shot in the arm rewarded by best Mahurangi Regatta yet

-The Mahurangi Regatta criticism has finally fully been answered.
+Criticism of Mahurangi Regatta involvement has finally fully been answered.

 Ever since it revived the event, in 1977, the question of what a Mahurangi environmental organisation was doing running a regatta had periodically been raised.